aces/sing-squashfs-support/README.md

 updated appropriately whenever the singularity container is changed, or the set of overlays are changed.

-A more generic solution would be to create a new shell wrapper that works like `example1.sh` but in a more generic way.
+A better solution would be to create a new shell wrapper that works like `example1.sh` but in a more generic way.
 The [bin](bin) directory in this repo contains such programs, `sing_sftpd` and `sing_sftpd_here`.
 They come with full documentation, just run